Couples Counselling Southampton

 This stage can result in discontentment at the loss of bonding and focus on the differences.
 This is typified by disappointment in each other leading to conflict and blame.

 Both partners must learn to compromise and learn to tolerate differences.
+One method I use to promote understanding and acceptance is how to engage in positive conflict.

 Stage Three Practising